German occupation of north-east France during World War I: History

-Those who lived through the occupations of the two world wars consider the first to be infinitely harder than that of 1940–44, yet itself more trying in the prohibited zone than that suffered in other parts of France, free zone and occupied zone.
+Interest in the German occupation was in practice limited to the inhabitants of the affected areas in the years following the conflict.

-An isolated territory
+Isolated territory

-As soon as they arrived, the Germans hindered the movement of French residents and prevented the communication of information.
+As soon as they arrived, the Germans hindered the movement of French residents and prevented the flow of information.
 Automobiles were requisitioned on October 15, 1914; next, bicycles, telephones and radio telegraphs were confiscated.
-Even pigeons had to be slaughtered for fear of transmission of messages by carrier pigeons.
+Even pigeons had to be slaughtered for fear of transmission of messages by carrier pigeon.

-Within the occupied territory, travel from one municipality to another required authorization from the German authorities and the issuance of a pass.
+Within the occupied territory, travel from one municipality to another required authorization from the German authorities and the issuing of a pass.
 Violations of these traffic rules could be punished with imprisonment or a fine.
-Such obstacles predictably increased the feeling of confinement of the French population.
+Such obstacles predictably increased the feeling of confinement for the French population.

 Connections with unoccupied France were prohibited until April 1916.
-Only correspondence with family prisoners of war were authorized, at the rate of one card per month, which was also subject to censorship.
+Only correspondence with relatives who were prisoners of war was authorized.
+It was limited to one card per month, and was also subject to censorship.
 Only half of the cards that passed through the Frankfurt Red Cross reached their recipients.

 The publication of the prewar newspapers was also stopped, so the only periodicals available were the German propaganda newspaper La Gazette des Ardennes and the Bulletin de Lille, each published by the respective municipalities under German control.
 Even this was limited to practical and commercial information.
 Hence, news from the front could only filter through via underground newspapers with very low circulation or rumors.
 In practice, the majority of the population remained completely in the dark about external events.

-Meanwhile, the occupied zone included some of the most industrialized parts of France: 64 percent of France's pig-iron production, 24 percent of its steel manufacturing and 40 percent of the total coal mining capacity was located in the zone, dealing a major setback to French industry.
+Meanwhile, the occupied zone included some of the most industrialized parts of France: 64 percent of France's pig-iron production, 24 percent of its steel manufacturing and 40 percent of the total coal mining capacity was located in the zone, representing a major setback for the French industry.
 A number of important towns and cities were situated within it too, notably Lille, Douai, Cambrai, Valenciennes, Maubeuge and Avesnes.
 Partly because of its proximity to the front, occupied north-east France was ruled by the military, rather than by a civilian occupation administration.
 Economic exploitation of the occupied zone increased throughout the war.
 Forced labor became increasingly common as the war dragged on.